milesian/system-diagrams/README.md

 # milesian/system-diagrams
 This project is intended to get real time system visualisations, thus include:

  +  a standalone tool to visualise your system in real time.
-Thus it includes a couple of server entrypoints (to recieve the data to represent), a websocket and a couple of html pages to render data using js.
+Using clojure to get webserver entrypoints and websocket, and a couple of html pages to render data using js.
  +  a system graph formatter fns utilities

 So far it's ready for rendering **sequence call system diagrams** (using js lib: [bramp/js-sequence-diagrams](https://github.com/bramp/js-sequence-diagrams)) and **system graphs** (using js lib: [cpettitt/dagre](https://github.com/cpettitt/dagre) and [cpettitt/dagre-d3](https://github.com/cpettitt/dagre-d3)).